litixsoft/karma-mocha-reporter/README.md

     mochaReporter: {
       // If true, passing suites will only have their titles printed,
-      // and individual specs will be skipped.
-Default is false.
+      // and individual specs will be skipped. 'exceptFirst' will show
+      // the full spec on the first run, but abbreviate afterwards.
+      // This is useful if you run your tasks in a watcher and want to
+      // have the nice overview mocha reporter offers, but without the
+      // verbosity.
+      //
+      // Default is false.
       abbreviatePassing: false;

       // If true and abbreviatePassing is set, passing suites will be
       // skipped completely.
 Thus for a fully green suite, you will only
       // get the summary.
+      //
-Default is false.
+      // Default is false.
       abbreviateAggressively: false;
     }